QueuQ/CGLB/README.md

  ### N-CGL
  Below is the example to run the 'Bare model' baseline with GCN backbone on the Arxiv-CL dataset under the task-IL scenario.

- For both N-CGL and G-CGL experiments, the starting point is the ```train.py``` file, and the different configurations (e.g. the baseline, backbone, learning scenario (task-IL or class-IL), whether to include inter task edges, etc.) are assigned through the keyword arguments of the Argparse module.
+ For both N-CGL and G-CGL experiments, the starting point is the ```train.py``` file, and the different configurations (e.g. the baseline, backbone, learning scenario (task-IL or class-IL), whether to include inter-task edges, etc.) are assigned through the keyword arguments of the Argparse module.
 For example, to run the N-CGL experiments without inter-task edge under the task-IL scenario, the following code is to be used.

  ```
  python train.py --dataset Arxiv-CL \